To get through it (and remain sane) it’s vital to research and prepare thoroughly - and you can start by reading this guide on how to buy a property.

-Execution only mortgages - where lenders stick to a script when speaking to borrowers - used to be more common, with only only around 70% mortgages qualifiying as advised.
+Execution only mortgages - where lenders stick to a script when speaking to borrowers - used to be more common, with only around 70% mortgages qualifying as advised.

-A mortgage broker is a licensed mortgage advisor to help you find and apply for the most suitable product for you.
+A mortgage broker is an advisor who is licensed to help find and apply for the most suitable mortgage product for you.

 As experts in the complicated mortgage world, they can help you understand the market better.
-They may have access to certain deals or lenders you cannot get on your own.
+They also often have access to certain deals or lenders you cannot get on your own.

 Whether or not you decide to use a broker, always do your own research.
 Information is power!
 And if you can arm yourself with enough of it, you (and your broker) could land the best mortgage deal out there.

 You do not necessarily need to find a local mortgage broker.
 Many people are totally satisfied with online mortgage brokers, or brokers that you speak to over the phone.